 According to the Bureau of Labor Statistics, RNs in the United States earn an average salary of $82,750.
 The typical pay for RNs in Utah falls below this number at $72,790.
 However, having your BSN can help you command a much higher salary over nurses with only an associate’s.
 Some of the states that border Utah share comparable figures ($73,640 in Idaho and $73,130 in Wyoming) while others are closer to the national average ($80,670 in Colorado, $81,600 in Arizona, and $88,800 in Nevada).

-Meanwhile, ZipRecruiter estimates an average salary range of $63,287 per year for BSN-educated nurses in Salt Lake City.
+Meanwhile, BSN-educated nurses in Salt Lake City are estimated to earn an average salary range of $63,287 per year.
 The majority of the highest earners here take home about $76,000.